Mike Snoei: Pune and India: 2013–2017

 On 8 May 2013, it was announced that Snoei would be returning to head coaching at Pune F.C. of the I-League in India.
 The Director of Football at Pune said that "Mike will be a great addition to Pune FC.
 He brings with him a wealth of experience from the top levels of both European and Asian football.
 As we continue to invest in our academy and youth teams, Mike will be the perfect fit to develop these players and help the club reach our long term goals".
 Snoei also became the fourth Dutch coach to be involved in Indian football after Wim Koevermans was signed as head coach of the national team, Rob Baan was brought in as the AIFF technical-director, and Eelco Schattorie was signed on as the head coach of fellow I-League club United.

 Snoei's first signing at the club came on 7 June 2013 when the club signed up forward Prakash Thorat for the upcoming 2013–14 season.
 Snoei then led Pune in his first game as head coach on 21 September 2013 against Mohammedan at the Salt Lake Stadium.
 It was a successful debut for Snoei as his side won the match 3–1 thanks to a brace from new signing Raúl Fabiani and a goal from another new foreign signing James Meyer.
 He then coached Pune at home for the first time on 10 October 2013 against Mohun Bagan.
 Pune won the match 2–0 thanks to goals from academy product Thongkhosiem Haokip and James Meyer.

-Back to the Netherlands: 2017–current
+Back to the Netherlands: 2017–2024

 In 2017, Snoei moved back to the Netherlands as the new manager of Eerste Divisie club Telstar.
 He left Telstar in 2019 to accept an offer at De Graafschap, which he guided for two seasons.

 On 11 June 2022, Telstar announced to have reappointed Snoei as their manager.
+He was dismissed after poor results in February 2024.